vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ekabhakta way; for one year; at end donate & kapilā cow; reaches Vaisvānaraloka; Agni 176.
 6–7; VKK 29 (quotes

 same from Mat.
-101.92, which calls it Sivavrata as printed). sirovrata--m. in Mundakopanisad III.
+101.92, which calls it Śivavrata as printed). sirovrata--m. in Mundakopanisad III.
 2. 10 and Vas.
 Dh.
 26. 12.

 Saṅkarācārya explains that it consists of carrying fire on the head.